farinap5/linux-injection/README.md

 ### Process Injection

-Some `ptrace` based process injection techniques for executables, shellcode or shared library.
+Some `ptrace` based process injection techniques for executables, shellcode or shared library injection to a running process.

 ### Reflection Loading

 Some attempts to reproduce loading by reflection in Linux.